ryan258/bryancee-website/masterplan.md

 ## Timeline
 - Phase 1-2: Completed
-- Phase 3: 2 weeks
+- Phase 3: 2 weeks (1 week remaining)
 - Phase 4: 2 weeks
 - Phase 5: 1 week
 - Phase 6: 1 week
-- Total estimated time: 6 weeks (adjust based on current progress)
+- Total estimated time: 4 weeks remaining

-## Next Steps
-1. Complete the MusicPlayer component implementation
-2. Begin integration of real content and data
-3. Develop remaining custom components (EventCard, PhotoGallery, Newsletter)
-4. Set up CMS or database for dynamic content management
-5. Implement SEO optimizations across all pages
-6. Begin thorough testing and performance optimization

 Remember to review and adjust this plan regularly as the project progresses.
 Flexibility is key in web development projects, and priorities may shift based on Bryan's needs or new opportunities that arise during development.